Eye Safety in the Workplace

 In addition to these physical injuries, infectious eye diseases can also result from direct exposure or contamination in workers that are involved in the health care industry, laboratory workers, janitorial or animal handlers.

 Clearly the reduction of these injuries is dependent on the use of eye protection equipment, such as goggles, face shields, safety glasses or full face respirators depending on the workplace environment and risks.
-The BLS has reported that 3 out of 5 workers injured were either not wearing eye protection or wearing the wrong kind of protection for that job.
+The BLS has reported that three out of five workers injured were either not wearing eye protection or wearing the wrong kind of protection for that job.
 It is estimated that ninety percent of all eye injuries are preventable with the use of proper eyewear.
 In order to be effective the eye protection equipment must fit properly and be designed for that type of work.
 OSHA has standards that require employers to provide workers with the appropriate eye protection for the job.

 If you or someone you know has suffered an eye injury on the job which you believe resulted from improper or inadequate protection or instruction from your employer, please contact our office for a free consultation of your legal rights.